wildthink/SwiftRuntime/Article.md

 ## Create a Swift Runtime with Sourcery

-#### Abstract
+Perhaps the most important feature of Objective-C (ObjC) is its reflection API; a programmer interface, available at runtime, that provides access to an object's structure and class hierarchy by a string-name.
+This includes the names and types of every property, the names of every method with the type of every parameter, and the name of every Class and its ancestry.
+It wasn't the first language to provide this nor the last but in its day it demonstrated a significant advantage in the creation of robust tooling like Interface Builder and advanced libraries like the Enterprise Objects Framework (EOF).

+At that time, we had to rely on the creators and developers of the compiler to provide new features if we could hope for anything at all.
+Today Swift has Mirrors.
+These are useful but are limited in comparison to the runtime of ObjC (and other languages).
+For these core components and features we still have to rely on the language/compiler community to provide them because creating these things requires access to the data structures that define and specify the structure of the Types and Classes we create.

+But I want what I want and I want it now.
+And I want it in Swift.

+ObjC was originally implemented as a pre-processor, parsing a special syntax to create an Abstract Syntax Tree (AST) describing the classes and their structure to drive the generation of standard C code which, in turn, was fed to the compiler.
+Doing this today is certainly possible but not as easy nor necessarily desirable (for a number of reasons).

+Drats!

+But wait.

+The designers of the [LLVM](https://en.wikipedia.org/wiki/LLVM), a modular compiler toolchain, had the foresight to design the compiler process in a new way, a pipeline that allows up to tap into to the products of different stages of the compiler.
+This is still complicated but fortunately some knowledgable, industrious and virtuous people have created two important components to help; [SourceKitten](https://github.com/jpsim/SourceKitten) and [Sourcery](https://github.com/krzysztofzablocki/Sourcery).

+Many many thanks to [JP Simard](https://twitter.com/simjp) and [Krzysztof Zabłocki](https://twitter.com/merowing_) and to the supporting community of contributors.

+SourceKitten links and communicates with `sourcekitd.framework` to parse our Swift source code into an AST and Sourcery combines a cleaner interface to the AST with several templating engines to generate code (or text) as we desire.

+Sourcery is already being applied to many domains and used in over 8,000 projects.
+Its well worth learning about.
+You can start with their [github](https://github.com/krzysztofzablocki/Sourcery).
+Go check it out.
+I can wait.

+Okay then, let's proceed.

+Basically what I want (for now) is the ability to have a more data driven system, configurable with external textual data.
+This could be as simple as putting CSS-like styling information in a file to be injected on-demand at runtime.
+Or it could involve a dynamic message passing infrastructure sending commands and parameters between loosely bound components.

-We'll take a look at how you can leverage Sourcery, the best open-source Swift code-generator to re-create features of the Objective-C runtime in Swift.
-This is not a Sourcery tutorial.
-Rather, its intended as a meaningful example of what you can do with a bit of forethought and a small amount of coding with the right tools.
-Not a contrived example but hopefully something to get you thinking with enough [working code](https://github.com/wildthink/SwiftRuntime) to be useful and to build upon.
+We'll take a look at how you can leverage Sourcery to re-create some features of the Objective-C runtime in Swift.
+Its intended as a meaningful example of what you can do with a bit of forethought and a small amount of coding with the right tools.
+Not a contrived example but hopefully something to get you thinking and provide enough working code to be useful and to build upon.

-##### Kudos

-Many thanks to [Krzysztof Zabłocki](http://merowing.info) for creating and maintaining [Sourcery](https://github.com/krzysztofzablocki/Sourcery)

-#### Intro
+#### Backstory

 I’m all-in with Swift these days but being an old Objective-C guy there are definitely times when I miss the dynamic runtime of ObjC.
 Even though type-safety is all the rage (with many a good reason) there are still times when I want to `get` or `set` a property by name or call a method given its name (or #selector).
 So for quite a while I found myself changing my `structs` to `classes` to leverage the @objc annotations but straddling the fence just isn't comfortable, if you take my meaning.